amoges1/quicknews/README.md

 # QuickNews

-A Python application that web scrapes BI Tech articles and generates cards of bit-sized information.
+A Python program that web scrapes BI Tech articles and generates cards of bit-sized information.

 1. Articles are stored as objects, containing:
     - title: The title of the article